Emergency Evaluation and Action Committee Policy and Procedures

 The Committee shall consider whether the student's behavior and other facts of the case indicate that the student poses a danger to himself/herself and whether the immediacy of the danger is so great that emergency action should be taken.

-If the Committee agrees that emergency action is warranted, it shall summarily impose an indefinite medical suspension on the student or take other appropriate action to minimize the risk, including referral of the student, on an emergency basis, to the Department of Counseling and Wellness Services for assessment.
+If the Committee agrees that emergency action is warranted, it shall summarily impose an indefinite medical suspension on the student or take other appropriate action to minimize the risk, including referral of the student, on an emergency basis, to the Counseling and Psychological Services for assessment.

 F. Emergency Action